-3.1.47.
+3.1.45.
 "Rated capacity" means the electric charge capacity of a battery expressed in Cn (Ah) specified by the manufacturer.

-3.1.48.
+3.1.46.
 "Rated speed" means the maximum full load speed allowed by the governor as specified by the manufacturer in his sales and service literature, or, if such a governor is not present, the speed at which the maximum power is obtained from the engine, as specified by the manufacturer in his sales and service literature.

+3.1.48 “Rechargeable electrical energy storage system (REESS)” means, [unless otherwise characterised], a propulsion energy storage system that stores electrical energy and which is rechargeable (i.e. battery, capacitor,..)

 3.1.49.
-"Rechargeable energy storage system (RESS)" means a system that provides energy (other than from fuel) for propulsion in its primary use.
-The RESS may include subsystem(s) together with the necessary ancillary systems for physical support, thermal management, electronic control and enclosures.
+"Rechargeable energy storage system (RESS)" means, [unless otherwise characterised], a propulsion energy storage system that stores electrical or mechanical energy and which is rechargeable.

 3.1.50.
+“Rechargeable mechanical energy storage system (RMESS)” means a propulsion energy storage system that stores mechanical energy and which is rechargeable (i.e. hydraulic accumulator, flywheel,…)

+3.1.51.
 "Response time" means the difference in time between the change of the component to be measured at the reference point and a system response of 90 per cent of the final reading (t90) with the sampling probe being defined as the reference point, whereby the change of the measured component is at least 60 per cent full scale (FS) and takes place in less than 0.1 second.
 The system response time consists of the delay time to the system and of the rise time of the system.

-3.1.51.
+3.1.52.
 "Rise time" means the difference in time between the 10 per cent and 90 per cent response of the final reading (t90 – t10).

-3.1.52.
-"Series hybrid" means a hybrid vehicle where the power delivered to the driven wheels is provided solely by energy converters other than the internal combustion engine.

 3.1.53.
+"Series hybrid" means a hybrid vehicle where the power delivered to the driven wheels is provided solely by propulsion energy converters other than the internal combustion engine.

+3.1.54.
 "Span response" means the mean response to a span gas during a 30 s time interval.